 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You must be in good academic standing and have a cumulative GPA of 2.5.
+You need to be in good standing (academic, financial and conduct) and have a cumulative GPA of 2.5.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have sophomore standing when the program begins.

 USAC offers the following semester courses.
 You must take the required USAC class and the Twi langauge course is highly recommended.
 As such, you will most likely take six credits of USAC courses.
 For full course descriptions, please visit the USAC page: http://usac.unr.edu/study-abroad-programs/ghana/accra/courses.